AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="Duration"></a>
 ###9.5.4 Duration
-The duration property is a time value required in certain statements as defined in this section.
+The duration property is a ISO 8601 formatted time value required in certain statements as defined in this section.
 ####9.5.4.1 AU statements that include duration
 ##### Exited Statement
 The AU must include the duration property in Exited statements.
 The AU should calculate duration for Exited statements as the time difference between Started statement and the Exited statement.
 The AU may use other methods to calculate the duration based on criteria determined by the AU.